-Performance Benchmarking Software and Associated Levels: TBD - OR -
+Performance Benchmarking Software and Associated Levels: TBD

 (1b) Provisional Tier 2 Idle State Requirements: If an energy efficiency performance or capability benchmark, and associated performance levels, are not ready to go into effect by January 1, 2009, a provisional Tier 2 specification will automatically go into effect and will remain in effect until such a benchmark is established.
-This provisional Tier 2 will include revised Idle state levels for all computer types (those included in Tier 1 as well as others as appropriate [e.g., thin clients]) with the intention of capturing the top 25% performers in energy efficiency.
+This provisional Tier 2 will include revised Idle state levels for all computer types (those included in Tier 1 as well as others as appropriate [e.g., thin clients]) with the intention of capturing the top 25% energy performers.